rebelsky/sams-assorted-musings-reflections/csc207-2023fa-learning-objectives.md

 [3] These days, some people call it CS3.
 I don't like that name, since it's not a common usage.
 CS3 has also been used to mean "baby software design", among other things.
 I can't believe that some major conferences have accepted papers that refer to Data Structures and Algorithms as CS3.

-[4] We've added object-oriented programming principles to the traditional CS2 dagta structures and algorithms.
+[4] We've added object-oriented programming principles to the traditional CS2 data structures and algorithms.

 [5] Building and analyzing algorithms, data structures, and ADTs represent the core of computer science, at least in my world.